jkwiu/PMC/README.md

 To launch this,

-You need Prerequisites, Hyperledger fabric, fabric-ca, fabric-samples, Golang.
+You need Prerequisites, Hyperledger fabric, fabric-ca, fabric-samples, Golang, Docker etc.

 1. Chaincode test